Haubits FH77: Driving and deploying

 The dedicated towing vehicle for the FH77 was the Scania SBA111 (Tgb 40).
 The truck was equipped with a crew compartment behind the driving cab and a HIAB-crane for ammunition handling.
 The howitzer's auxiliary power unit can be started and controlled by the driver of the towing vehicle to give an extra boost during off-road driving.
 The maximum towing speed is 70 km/h (45 mph).

 The FH77 is manoeuvred by the gun layer, controlling the torque of the two main wheels through a joystick.
 Speed is regulated by changing the auxiliary power unit's revolutions per minute.
 The howitzer is deployed by spreading the trail legs, raising the castor wheels and driving the howitzer in reverse to anchor the recoil spades.

 Auxiliary power unit

 The FH77A is powered by a Volvo B20 auxiliary power unit, which gives the gun a top speed of 7 km/h.
 The engine is connected to three hydraulic pumps, of which two are linked to the wheels and one is used for a traverse, elevation, ramming and ammunition crane.
-The fuel tank could hold 40 litres, with two extra 20L jerry-cans as a reserve in front of the gun layer's position.
+The fuel tank could hold 40 litres, with two extra 20 litre jerry-cans as a reserve in front of the gun layer's position.
 The FH77B has the same configuration, but is powered by a Mercedes-Benz diesel engine.